-Welcome back after the summer holidays!
-We hope that you have all enjoyed your summer break and are looking forward to the academic year ahead.
+Welcome back after the Christmas holidays!
+We hope that you have all had a lovely Christmas / New Year and are looking forward to the academic year ahead.

-Our topic will use many skills learnt throughout the term resulting in children writing their own diary entries, stories, narratives, newspaper reports and poems.
-Children will have the opportunity to use their artistic skills this term along with their designing skills to plan and design Bronze Age shelters/ weapons as well as investigating an artist and creating cave paintings.
-This is a very exciting topic drawing on many skills with lots of fun and meaningful activities enabling this topic to be stimulating and fun.
+Our topic will allow the children to utilise many skills learnt throughout the term resulting in children writing their own narrative stories, descriptive settings, newspaper reports, persuasive writing, instructions and poetry.
+Children will have the opportunity to use their artistic skills this term along with their designing skills to produce detailed landscapes.

 (See topic plan for full details)

-In R.E. we will be exploring ‘The Kingdom of God’ and ‘Justice’.
-(What it is?
-God’s gifts, Miracles, what’s fair and unfair? etc.) There will be an opportunity to contribute to Act of Worship sessions and fully immerse themselves in the spirituality of the school.
+In R.E. we will be exploring ‘Exploring the Mass’ and ‘Jesus the Messiah’.
+There will be an opportunity to contribute to Act of Worship sessions and fully immerse themselves in the spirituality of the school.
 At home, encourage discussions with children relating to these topics focusing on key terminology and its meaning.

-In Maths - we will be focussing on the four operations and how the various methods can be used to solve reasoning problems.
+In Mathematics we will continue to focus on the four operations and how the various methods can be used to solve problems.
 (Further information can be found on the topic plan).
-At home, please encourage regular Maths games involving dice, mental calculation of numbers and money, practical use of Maths in shopping and especially, to learn their times tables.
-Make it relevant to the real world.
+At home, please encourage regular Maths games involving dice, mental calculation of numbers and money, practical use of Maths in shopping and especially to learn their times tables.
+Make it relevant to the real world wherever possible.

-Homework - will be given out each Wednesday and MUST be completed and returned by the following Wednesday this gives the children enough time to see their class teacher if they are struggling.
+Homework will be given out each Monday and MUST be completed and returned by the following Monday.
+This gives the children enough time to see their class teacher if they are struggling.
 The purpose of this work is to consolidate the learning from class and to prepare them for more intensive homework at high school.
 It is therefore extremely important that this work is completed.
 Any children who fail to bring/complete their homework on Monday will have to complete it during their playtime.
 If a child does not complete their homework three times in a half-term a letter will go home and they will not be able to attend the end of half-term treat.

 Year 6 Teachers